 Robert Hughes provides an Examiner's Commentary

 Henry Tudor invoked providence to gain his throne in 1485, but it was skilful use of heraldic and religious imagery, as well as promotion of the cult of Henry VI that ensured he retained it.
-In this Tudor anniversary year, Gordon Marsden looks at the miraculous reign of a clever king.

 The man who founded the Tudor dynasty was born on January 28th, 1457.